Wiredcraft/test-fullstack/README.md

 - Not a too old version of Node.js which already implemented the `Object Rest/Spread Properties` proposal;
 - PostgreSQL version >= 9, installation guide see below;
+- Globally installed `jest` if you want to run tests;
 - Of course clone the repo and run `npm install` first.

 ### Init Database